franfafdaf/IAC_23autumn_Group17-Coursework/Statements.md

 `U` = Unused Version

-> **Note:** We would like to acknowledge that due to inadvertent errors in version control, the commit history on the `top` branch may not accurately represent the contributions of the group members.
+> **Note:** We would like to acknowledge that, due to inadvertent errors in version control, the commit history on the `top` branch may not accurately represent the contributions of the group members.
 Notably, some files from the `top` branch, which were subsequently merged into the `SingleCycle_F1`, `SingleCycle_Ref`, `Pipelined_F1`, and other branches, were copied instead of being merged from the individual branches (`FHC`, `LGX`, `ZYY`, `CTX`).
 As a result, in the event of any conflicts, please refer to the table mentioned above for accurate attribution of work.

 ----
 ## Repo Structure